TABLE OF CONTENTS

 Shopify vs Etsy: A Quick Overview

 While they are both eCommerce platforms, Shopify and Etsy function differently on a fundamental level.
-Shopify is a payment processing platform that facilitates the creation of your own independent digital store.
+Shopify is a website content management system that facilitates the creation of your own independent digital store.
 It handles digital transactions, allowing you to set up and run your digital checkout process.
-It also offers tools like inventory management, shipping, and customization options.
-Shopify also provides API integrations, creating a professional all-in-one solution for running an online brand.
+Another feature is its ability to integrate with many different payment gateways (Shopify Payments/Stripe being its default out of the box).
+Shopify also offers tools like inventory management, shipping, and customization options.
+Finally, it provides API integrations, creating a professional all-in-one solution for running an online brand.

 On the other hand, Etsy is an online global marketplace tailored to artists, craftspeople, and collectors.
 Etsy also offers tools for sellers to manage their shops, process payments, and handle shipping.
 However, Etsy sellers set up their shop on the existing digital marketplace, meaning your Etsy store won’t operate through an independent website.
 Instead, buyers will find your listings primarily through keyword searches for specific products.